 Yes.
 In March 2022, Walker’s Cafe was acquired by Prospect Group, as their Silva Harapetian told Random Lengths News.
 They have stated that they intend to lease out the cafe to a restaurateur.
 We are hopeful that this means Walker’s is on its way to reopening its doors.
 For more information, see the Random Lengths News article.

-If the landmark nomination is successful, it will make it easier for another operator to purchase the business and successfully reopen, due to the many benefits that come with historic designation.
+If the landmark nomination is successful, it will make it easier for the cafe to successfully reopen, due to the many benefits that come with historic designation.